doetoe/blockchain/README.md

 ### Objectives ###

-* To implement a toy blockchain to understand the concepts in some detail.
+* To implement a simple but fully functional blockchain to understand the concepts in some detail.
 * To provide a base for experimentation with variations and applications of blockchain technology.
-* The networking part (peer discovery, block broadcasting, security of communications, etc) is not the main focus, so this just has a quick 'n' dirty design.
+* The networking part (peer discovery, block broadcasting, security of communications, etc) is not the main focus.

 ### Dependencies ###

 All this runs in Python 3, though Python 2 should work with some minor changes.
-It uses the non-standard modules flask, ecdsa and dateutil.
+It uses the non-standard modules `flask`, `ecdsa` and `dateutil`.

 ### Contact ###

-doetoe@protonmail.com
+doetoe@gmail.com

 ### Credits ###
 This is a greatly improved and extended version of what was initially loosely based on [this tutorial](https://bigishdata.com/2017/10/17/write-your-own-blockchain-part-1-creating-storing-syncing-displaying-mining-and-proving-work/).